tihilv/Omtt/docs/readme.md

 ### forEach

-The operation treats `source` expression as `IEnumerable` and generates inner template for each element setting it as current data object.
+The operation treats `source` expression as `IEnumerable` and generates an inner template for each element setting it as a current data object.

 `<#<forEach source="expression">per-element inner part #>`